 I've always wanted to cure my own olives, but it's not every day that I spot fresh olives at the store.
 So I was thrilled to discover one sunny Saturday that the Ferry Plaza Farmers Market was selling bags of small, black Coratinas for $5, along with a recipe for curing olives.
 To make bitter and astringent fresh olives edible, there are two ways of preparing them: dry-curing them in salt, or wet-curing them in brine.
 I went with the dry-curing method, and I wasn't let down.
 Although I'd opt for an olive with a greater meat-to-pit ratio next time, the recipe produced an intricate flavor that was sweet, salty, and buttery at the same time.
 Now that I know how easy it is to make my own, I'm hesitant to ever buy a can of olives from the supermarket again!
 See for yourself when you keep reading.

-1 pound ripe olives (I used Coratinas) Makes 1 pint jar of olives.
+- 1 pound ripe olives (I used Coratinas)

 4-6 cups kosher salt, depending on ripeness of olives

 About 1-1/2 cups high-quality extra-virgin olive oil

 - Wash olives, and remove any stems or leaves.
 Place in a colander and set colander inside a bowl.
 Spring 2 cups salt over the olives and stir well to coat.
 Cover with a clean, dry kitchen towel.

 - The next day, add about 1/4 cup more salt and stir again.
 Drain any liquid in bottom of bowl.
 Cover again with towel.

 - Repeat salting and stirring for at least one week.
 The process time will vary depending on the ripeness of the olives.

 - After one week, taste an olive for texture and flavor.
 When ready, olives should be slightly wrinkled, soft, and devoid of any bitterness.